coolrayinfotainment/customs/README.md

 1. Go to settings and reset factory settings.

 ## Notes
-- The script not reflash your headunit, it will just install the ES File Manager.
+- The script will not reflash your headunit, it will just install the ES File Manager, so that you could install apps easier.
 - This can be easily reverted by `resetting to factory settings` from the settings.
 - This will not root your device, unless you install kingroot.